mallocator/Elasticsearch-Exporter/README.md

 ## Bugs and Feature Requests

-I try to find all the bugs and and have tests to cover all cases, but since I'm working on this project alone, it's easy to miss something.
+I try to find all the bugs and have tests to cover all cases, but since I'm working on this project alone, it's easy to miss something.
 Also I'm trying to think of new features to implement, but most of the time I add new features because someone asked me for it.
 So please report any bugs or feature request to mallox@pyxzl.net or file an issue directly on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).
 Thanks!